Tuillourenco/UofT/README.md

-# Repository for projects in Data Analysis Bootcamp of the University of Toronto.
+# Repository for projects in Data Analytics Bootcamp of the University of Toronto.